yar0d/mausritter-sheet/README.md

 # mausritter-sheet
 **Mausritter Character Sheet** is a web application for **Mausritter** mice character sheet.
 You can use it, freely, from https://mausritter-sheet.dco.ninja.

 > Mausritter is about small-scale adventurers in a huge world.
-Mouse adventurers who take on big challanges and face down grave danger.
+Mouse adventurers who take on big challenges and face down grave danger.

 Have a look at [Mausritter website](https://mausritter.com/) and [Licence](./LICENSE.md).